Quantity surveyors manage all costs relating to building and civil engineering projects, from the initial calculations to the final figures

 - detailed knowledge of past and current building and construction technology, processes, materials, business and legal matters.

 Work experience is extremely helpful when trying to secure a job.
 Employers look for your dedication and enthusiasm for the field and any working knowledge you may have.
-Work experience is also a good way to confirm you are following the right career path for you.
+It's also a good way to confirm that you are following the right career path.

 Many firms offer structured placements which may last from a few days to a whole summer vacation.
 Check firms' websites for details or apply speculatively.
 Use the RICS Find a Surveyor facility for contact information.

 Find out more about the different kinds of work experience and internships that are available.

 The major employers of quantity surveyors are: